 Please Be In Prayer For:

-I’m so thankful for your friendship, encouragement and support, all of which make this ministry possible.
-If you have a prayer request or questions about life or ministry in Germany, or if you’d like to become a financial partner in this ministry, email me at email@example.com.
+Thank you all for your encouragement and support, which makes our ministry here possible!
+If you have a prayer request or questions about life or ministry in Germany, or if you’d like to become a financial partner in our ministry, email me at email@example.com.

 Peace in Christ,